Wguisi/GimmeMoreDishes/README.md

 It is also possible to offer more points in the relationship program if the customer goes through this "shopping circuit".

 So lets offer it.

+# Important

+Had to send a zip file because had SSL issues on internal network